NORAD Conducts Air Patrol in High Arctic

 |0

-This work, NORAD Conducts Air Patrol in High Arctic [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NORAD Conducts Air Patrol in High Arctic, by MSgt Joe Laws, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT